 - To develop excellent scholarship.
 It is important for music theory instructors to help students learn how to learn.
 Theory and aural skills classes are among the few academic classes a music major will take within the music curriculum.
 And it is often the very first academic class an incoming freshman will enter as a college student.
 It is therefore crucial for theory and aural skills instructors to set the bar high for mastery and learning, to guide the student through the rigors of higher education, and to continually communicate with them on how to improve their performance.
 Music theory instructors see their students with more frequency than many private teachers do, so they are in a unique position to hold their students accountable on a frequent and regular basis.
 Good scholarship learned early will set every student up for success in whatever area of music they ultimately decide to pursue.

-What did you feel was the most valuable things you learned in college theory/aural skills?
+What did you feel were the most valuable things you learned in college theory/aural skills?
 Did I miss anything here?